 - Glitter

-Snow Globe Directions
+Snow Globe Instructions

 Start off by hot gluing the two parts of your mason jar lid (the ring and the insert) together.
 You want to make sure your insert has a gasket (rubber seal) on it — the one that came with my decorative mason jars did not and when I shook it the first time it leaked all over!
 I found one with a gasket and it sealed it tightly.